joshdvir/elk_workshop/README.md

 Everything should be running now

-Get the IP of the maching
+Get the IP of the VM

 ```
 docker-machine ip dev